 There is two way using which you can stop or remove the running Mule from your terminal.

-You can use remove command to remove the running Mule services from the terminal.
+You can use the remove command to remove the running Mule services from the terminal.

 $ $MULE_HOME/bin/mule remove